FlatFilers/gecko/README.md

 ### `<Root>`

 This tag should wrap all other tags used.
-It's job is to write the generated folders and files to disk.
-If the `erase` attribute is present, the folder specified by `path="path/to/generated/content"` will be erased on each build.
+It specifies the location of generated folders and files on disk with `path="path/to/generated/content"`.
+If the `erase` attribute is present, the folder path specified will be erased on each build.
 Use `erase` with extreme caution!

 ### `<File>`